dylan-foundry/dylanfoundry.org/content/2014-12-limits-of-limited-types.rst

   maturity.
 An example of this are systems which employ SMT (`Satisfiability Modulo Theories`_) solvers.

-*Note: I should drop David Moon and others an email perhaps and ask about this.*

 Looking Forward By Looking Around
 =================================